petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 Actions are very adaptable and you can specify when the Action occurs: before entering the node, after exiting a node, or once a task node is assigned.
 For example, when a reviewer rejects a Web Content article, a Workflow Action sets the asset's status as _Pending_ and automatically reassigns the article to the original author.

 Workflow Notifications are sent to tell task assignees that the workflow needs attention or to update asset creators on the status of the process.
-They can be sent for tasks or any other type of node in the workflow.
+They can be sent for tasks, task timers, or any other type of node in the workflow.

 ![You can add actions and notifications to task nodes.](./configuring-workflow-actions-and-notifications/images/07.png)